dotnet/machinelearning-samples/samples/end-to-end-apps/eShopDashboardML/README.md

 # eShopDashboardML
 eShopDashboardML is a web app with Product Sales Forecast predictions using [Microsoft Machine Learning .NET (ML.NET)](https://github.com/dotnet/machinelearning).

-This sample end-to-end sample app highlights the usage of ML.NET API by showing the following topics:
+This end-to-end sample app highlights the usage of ML.NET API by showing the following topics:

 1. How to train, build and generate ML models
    - Implemented as a [console app](src\eShopForecastModelsTrainer) using .NET Core.